-King's Cup rules setup photo
+King's Cup setup

 How to play King's Cup

 Players take it in turns to pull a card from the Ring of Fire, flipping it face up.
-Each card represents a different challenge or rule that will force one or more players at the table to sip or chug their drink.
+Each card has a different challenge or rule that will force one or more players at the table to sip or chug their drink.

 King's Cup card meanings